Joy Tacon

 After concluding her professional tennis career, Tacon set up the tennis programme at Putney High School, where she taught A-Level Economics (1990-1994).
 Additionally, she also set up the Young Enterprise scheme at Putney High, where it continues today.

-From 1994-2003, she worked as the managing director of Merrill Legal Solutions where, she set up the company from a base of operations in Hong Kong to provide court reporting and technology for litigation lawyers.
-This company was subsequently expanded throughout Asia, Australia and Hong Kong.
+From 1994-2003, she worked as the managing director of Smith Bernal International where, she set up the company from a base of operations in Hong Kong to provide court reporting and technology for litigation lawyers.
+Smith Bernal was acquired by Merrill Legal Solutions in 1997 and subsequently expanded throughout Asia, Australia and Hong Kong.
 From 2003-2007 she worked as a consultant for the aforementioned company.

 Furthermore, since 1992–present she has been the managing director of a private property company and recently (2019–present) started working with Yoke, a Mental Health and Wellbeing Consultancy for the Public and Private Sector.